datta-TG/RedisIBMCloud/README.md

 ## Step 3: Install Redis

-* Click on the search section at the top of the main page, type Redis, and click on it.
+* Click on the search section at the top of the main page, type Redis, and click on _Redis Packaged by Bitnami_.

 ![Screenshot](Redis1.PNG)